ChristineLuBean/animal-crossing-api/README.md

 ## Acknowledgments

-Special thanks to [ACNH API](https://github.com/alexislours/ACNHAPI) for the core Animal Crossing API that this project is uses.
+Special thanks to [ACNH API](https://github.com/alexislours/ACNHAPI) for the core Animal Crossing API that this project uses.